 The game has the light RPG feel as it does a brilliant job at creating an atmosphere of going out on quests, fighting monsters and completing missions.
 What makes it even better is the innovative narrative mechanic that is exceptionally thematic and carries across from one game to another.
 The ability for characters to gain skills, level up and suffer from the ongoing madness of the cosmic horror adds the unique twist not seen in the Living Card Game (i.e., LCG) before.

 If you have played The Lord of the Rings: The Card Game, then you will find a lot of shared concepts and game mechanics here.
-At the same time, Arkham Horror: The Card Game takes the gaming experience to the next level, as it has inherited the best from its older brother and made the gameplay more streamlined and a lot more storytelling.
+At the same time, the game takes the experience to the next level, as it has inherited the best from its older brother and made the gameplay more streamlined and a lot more storytelling.

 Also, if you like the horror theme, make sure you check our best horror board games review we’ve just finished baking!